-For more than two years, Congressional leaders have been working to develop a bipartisan legislative solution that would provide assistance to our Plan and the more than 120 other multiemployer pension plans across the nation, covering 1.3 million participants, now facing the prospect of insolvency.
+For more than three years, Congressional leaders have been working to develop a bipartisan legislative solution that would provide assistance to our Plan and the 124 other multiemployer pension plans across the nation, covering over 1 million participants, now facing the prospect of insolvency.
 Multiple proposals have emerged, but Congress has not yet reached the bipartisan consensus needed to pass legislation in both chambers and have it signed into law by the President.

-The Trustees have been vigorously advocating for such legislation and we appreciate the efforts by our lawmakers, but we cannot sit idly by waiting for that to happen.
+The Trustees continue to advocate strongly for such legislation and we appreciate the efforts by our lawmakers, but we cannot sit idly by waiting for that to happen.
 We have a responsibility to do everything in our power to ensure that the Plan is able to pay benefits for the long-term.
-If Congress passes legislation that allows us to withdraw our MPRA application or roll back benefit reductions while still avoiding insolvency, then the Trustees plan to do that.
+If the new Congress and administration enacts legislation that allows us to withdraw our MPRA application or roll back benefit reductions while still avoiding insolvency, then the Trustees plan to pursue that course.